 - g) The permittee shall submit a revised annual GHG report within 45 days of discovering that an annual GHG report previously submitted contains one or more substantive errors.
 A substantive error is an error that impacts the quantity of GHG emissions reported or otherwise prevents the reported data from being validated or verified.
 The revised report must correct all substantive errors. - h) Ecology may notify the permittee in writing that an annual GHG report previously submitted contains one or more substantive errors.
 Such notification will identify each such error.
-The permittee shall, within 45 days of receipt of the notification, either resubmit the report that, for each identified substantive error, corrects the identified substantive error (in accordance with the applicable requirements of this AOP) or provide information demonstrating that the previously submitted report does not contain the identified substantive error.
+The permittee shall, within 45 days of receipt of the notification, either resubmit the report that, for each identified substantive error, corrects the identified substantive error (in accordance with the applicable requirements of this AOP) or provide information demonstrating that the previously submitted report does not contain the identified substantive error or that the identified error is not a substantive error.

-[Origin: Chapter 173-441 WAC (State only)] [Authority: WAC 173-401-615(3)]
+[Origin: Chapter 173-441 WAC (State only)]